Why should you have a wedding website?

 - Reception: 4pm – 9pm

-* If you have invite-only events (like rehearsal dinner with immediate family, or pre-wedding party with lady-friends only), don’t list them on your wedding website.
+* If you have invite-only events (like rehearsal dinner with immediate family, or pre-wedding party with lady-friends only), don’t list them on the website.
 Instead, share it privately with the right people so that the others won’t feel being left out.

 Many people will need this, especially if they are from out of town.
 There are many things related to logistics, such as: how to get here (the venue), where to park, where to stay, etc.